dsrhaslab/lazyfs/reproduced-bugs/jepsen/README.md

 ./jepsen-setup.sh
 ```

-When each node displays the message "Debian GNU/Linux 11 console", execute the following command to copy the `jepsen-control-node.sh` and enter the control node:
+When each node displays the message "Debian GNU/Linux 11 console", execute the following commands to copy the `jepsen-control-node.sh` to the control node and enter it:

 ```shell
 docker cp jepsen-control-node.sh jepsen-control:/jepsen/jepsen-control-node.sh